What is Corporate Branding?

 Additionally, you can combine these abstract qualities with the corporate branding efforts of making their brand recognizable and memorable.

-However you establish the value of brand equity, clearly, it is important.
+Establishing and guarding the value of your brand equity is important.
 Public perception directly correlates to sales.
 If your brand is regarded in a positive manner, publicly, your company will sell more because you are trusted.

 Apple is a great example of brand equity.
 The public sees them as a premium tier provider of quality products.
 As a direct result of this perception, consumers are more likely to purchase an Apple product.